ycpcs/cs370-fall2022/labs/lab09.md

 You should be able to build and run the program by selecting **gouraudMesh** from the dropdown menu and clicking the small green arrow towards the right of the top toolbar.

 At this point you should see a spinning sphere and cube object with a gradient lighting effect.
+Spacebar should toggle the animation.

 > <img src="images/lab09/gouraudScene.png" alt="Gouraud Scene Window" height="500"/>